haelmic3/Graphics2/app/README.md

-Should this socket already be in use feel free to modify the address, This server script was not designed for anything but this application and should not be provided an ip opened to the internet.
+Should this socket already be in use feel free to modify the address, This server script was not designed for anything but this application and should not be provided an ip opened to the the www.

 ## Using the application